 Will I enjoy the experience?

 Our captioners are trained professionals.
 They take 40 hours to turn a script into captions.

 The script is formatted using unique STAGETEXT software.
 The captioner delivers the script live from the back of the auditorium or in the technicians’ box.
 In advance of the show they break up the lines to match the way the actors speak and make sure their timing really matches the live action on the stage.
-Even if the unthinkable happens and an actor forgets a line they can follow and recover the script and it means they give away a punch line or plot too soon.
+Even if the unthinkable happens and an actor forgets a line they can follow and recover the script and it means they won't give away a punch line or plot too soon.